-The Finance Committee oversees management, and advises the Board, concerning certain issues with respect to the financial structure of the Company, such as the Company's financial and tax strategies, capital structure, financing, risk management policies, dividend policies, investment policies and performance of the pension and savings plans.
+THE FINANCE COMMITTEE oversees management, and advises the Board, concerning certain issues with respect to the financial structure of the Company, such as the Company's financial and tax strategies, capital structure, financing, risk management policies, dividend policies, investment policies and performance of the pension and savings plans.
 The current members of the Finance Committee are Messrs.
 Gross (Chairman), Araskog, Nutter, Roberts and Ulmer.
-The Committee held one meeting during 1998, which all members attended.
+The Committee held seven meetings during 1999, which all members attended.